Priority Living with Sherol Chen

 Silicon Valley is the cradle of technology, startups, VC funding, and innovation.
 While none of these are evils in themselves, money and notoriety often drive their success.
 As a result, money and success are gods in the Bay Area.
 Tech companies and businesses set the pace and culture in the Valley.
 Real estate is ridiculous.
 People hustle to scratch out a living.
 And distractions abound.

-Priority Living exists to help people reorder their lives putting GOD first, FAMILY second, WORK third, and CHURCH 4th.
+Priority Living exists to help people reorder their lives putting GOD first, FAMILY second, WORK third, and COMMUNITY 4th.

 HOW DO YOU HELP PEOPLE PRIORITIZE THEIR LIVES?